florianspy/blocsie/README.md

 You will get two rosbags for each dataset, one with a constant standard deviation (noise-conststd) and one using the data-driven model to create the noise (noise-datastd).

+## Evaluation
+The scripts for the evaluation can be downloaded from the following page https://github.com/florianspy/locchallbench/tree/main/gui.
+The github page contains the installation and the usage description.
 ![logo-color](https://github.com/florianspy/blocsie/assets/39183098/504c376e-401c-45a2-a8a5-c388fd32ef49)